jf990/resource-proxy-node/README.md

 http://localhost:{port}/ping
 ```

-* Test that the proxy is able to forward requests directly in the browser using:
+* Test that the proxy is able to forward requests directly in the browser using one of your `serverUrls` definitions, such as:

 ```
 http://localhost:{port}/proxy/http/services.arcgisonline.com/ArcGIS/rest/services/?f=pjson